 The individual(s) in in the position would have direct, unsupervised contact with developmentally disabled adults; or

-The individual(s) in the position would have access to personally identifiable information of students and/or employees, including Social Security numbers, dates of birth, driver’s license numbers, medical information, personal financial information or criminal records information, or the criminal records check and/or fingerprinting is required because of an investigation; or
+The individual(s) in the position would have access to personally identifiable information of students and/or employees, including Social Security numbers, dates of birth, driver’s license numbers, medical information, personal financial information or criminal records information, or the criminal records check, and/or fingerprinting is required because of an investigation; or

 The individual(s) in the position on provides information technology services and has control over, or access to, information technology systems that would allow the individual to harm the information technology systems or the information contained in the systems.

-Designation of a position or assignment for background check, criminal record checking and/or fingerprinting requires the approval of the Chief Human Resources Officer or designee.
+Designation of a position or assignment for background check, criminal record checking, and/or fingerprinting requires the approval of the Chief Human Resources Officer or designee.

 Potentially Disqualifying Convictions Conviction of crime relevant to a fitness for employment determination: